Time stands still: Ontario continues suspension of limitation periods | Tom Macmillan

 Litigants have had to grapple with court closures over the last four months that represent an access to justice issue almost unprecedented in the province’s history.
 The profession has been accepting of these closures, to an extent, as being necessary conditions to slow the spread of COVID-19.
 What is less clear, however, is the rationale behind the pause of limitations periods specifically.

-The suspension of limitation periods affects not only those actions for which a limitation period would have expired during the emergency period, but also pushes forward any limitation periods that would have expired after Sept.
-1. The result is a measure of uncertainty, not only for potential defendants and third parties but for all litigants who may be waiting on a decision by another party on whether to add a contribution claim.
+The suspension of limitation periods for much of 2020 is resulting in a measure of uncertainty, not only for potential defendants and third parties, but for all litigants who may be waiting on a decision by another party on whether to add a contribution claim.
 In short, it affects a great many open and active actions.

 While many lawyers I have spoken with are, out of an abundance of caution, planning on issuing claims “on time” without regard to the extension provided by O. Reg.
 73/20, it can be assumed that many will not.
 Further, it is unclear whether the limitation period for parties that contracted for a timeline other than that set out in the Limitations Act, 2002, SO 2002, c 24, Sch B, are impacted by the suspension.